Tomb effigy: Impact of the French revolution

-European tomb monuments adapted innovations from other forms of sculpture during the early modern period, including from non-European influence.
-However, in part driven by Enlightenment attitudes towards religion, the human body and the possibility of an afterlife, by the 1750s effigies had largely fallen out of use across Europe.
+European tomb monuments adapted innovations from other forms of sculpture during the early modern period, including non-European influences.
+However, in part driven by Enlightenment attitudes towards religion, the human body and the possibility of an afterlife, by the 1750s, effigies had largely fallen out of use across Europe.
 Although the format remained popular in England, it became especially rare in France in the wake of the Revolution: in 1793 the leaders of the French First Republic decreed the destruction of the "tombs and mausoleums of the former kings" (which were mostly at the Basilica of Saint-Denis) to celebrate the first anniversary of the fall of the monarchy and the collapse of the Ancien régime system.
 (Note: The metal and lead extracted from the tombs was ordered to be recast as armour or armaments.
 The exhumed bodies were dumped in specially dug trenches, and while many were lost during the transfers, some were recovered and returned to their original burial sites in the 19th century.)